mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 a Very Diffi cult (–4) Engineer (electronics) check to override.
 An unlocked airlock can be triggered from outside.
-Airlocks generally have vacc suits (see page 87), rescue bubbles (see page 97) and cutlasses (see page 98) in a ship’s locker nearby.
+Airlocks generally have vacc suits (see page 87), rescue bubbles (see page 97) and cutlasses (see page 98) in a ship's locker nearby.

 Ships with cargo space have cargo hatches, allowing up to 10% of their cargo to be transferred at any time.
 Some ships, such as the